svx/debian-plone/docs/firewall.rst

 You should take your server security serious !

-For more information, check the chapter about security from `Debian Handbook`_
+For more information, check the chapter about security from the `Debian Handbook`_

 .. _Debian: http://www.debian.org/
 .. _Debian Handbook: http://debian-handbook.info/browse/stable/security.html